markfarrell/relation-extraction/README.md

 ## 1 Introduction

-Software for compiling textbooks in text-networks should provide some relief for researchers dealing with the large quantity of information published in academic journal articles.
+Software for compiling textbooks into text-networks should provide some relief for researchers dealing with the large quantity of information published in academic journal articles.
 The project should be composed of four software components: